ga-wdi-lessons/higher-order-functions-functional-programming/readme.md

 ```

 Modify `reverse` so that the original `nums` remains in the correct order.

+### Immutability

+In the above example, `collection` is a __mutable__ data structure. `Mutable`
+objects are objects whose state can be modified after creation.

+When working with pure functions, it is important to avoid changing (or mutating)
+objects outside of the function.

 ## Higher Order && First Class Functions